-The 10 Worst Exotic Weapons in Destiny 2 (February 2023)
+The 10 Worst Exotic Weapons in Destiny 2 (March 2023)

 Fires a long-range precision Arc bolt that blinds enemies on hit.

 The Queenbreaker has languished for years as an underwhelming linear fusion rifle.
-It is getting a buff in Lightfall, giving it some new capabilities.
-Additionally, the linear fusion rifle nerf isn’t coming for it, so it’ll be better by comparison.
-Still, barring some unforeseen circumstances, The Queenbreaker will likely remain one of the worst and least-used Exotic weapons in Destiny 2 even after the next expansion drops.
+It got a a buff in Lightfall, giving it some new capabilities.
+Additionally, it escaped unscathed by the linear fusion rifle nerf.
+Still, The Queenbreaker remains one of the worst and least-used Exotic weapons in Destiny 2.

 9. Worldline Zero